ABRegin/arrigo-support/docs/arrigolocalinstaller.md

 - **View Zoom Feature TP#30953, TP#41530**: You can use zoom on animaton views.
 To enable this feature, add `//zoomEnable` to the animation view’s `OnOpen` script using View Designer.
 - **Negative Filtering TP#39616**: You can now exclude words in filtering by prefixing them with an exclamation mark (`!`).
 -  **Maximum Event Export Limit TP#45334**: A new `maxAmountRowsExport` property in settings.json allows you to configure the maximum number of rows exported to CSV (digital, analog, alarm, and user logs).
 The default value is 3,000 rows.
--  **Collection mode loads all signals TP#45356**: Animator views with view-containers now load correctly.
+-  **Collection mode loads all signals TP#45356**: Animation views with view-containers now load correctly.
--  **Signal Collector Position**: The signal collector browser is now located on the left side of the the animator view instead of the right.
+-  **Signal collector position**: The signal collector browser is now located to the left of the animation view instead of the right.
--  **Views are aligned left**: All animator views are now aligned left instead of centered.
+-  **Views are aligned left**: All animation views are now aligned left instead of centered.
--  **User logs, digital history, alarm history**: Including the parent area title in the log record is now supported.
+-  **User logs, digital history, alarm history**: The log record now includes the parent area title.
--  **Improved search filter in user logs**: You are now able to search on manouver texts, comments and get the event title as a result.
+-  **Improved search filter in user logs**: You are now able to search on manoeuvre texts and comments, and get the event title as a result.

 ## 1.5.24